MCP Registry Reload¶

 `mcp__work-buddy__wb_run("agent_docs", {"query": "<capability_name>", "depth": "summary"})`

-Use when: - A capability is in the disabled registry because its tool probe transient-failed (e.g. obsidian unreachable for 200ms during sidecar startup) but the underlying tool is now healthy. - You want to recover ONE capability without rebuilding the whole registry.
+Use when a capability is in the disabled registry because its tool probe transient-failed (e.g. obsidian unreachable for 200ms during startup) but the underlying tool is now healthy, and you want to recover ONE capability without rebuilding.

 from work_buddy.recovery import recheck_disabled_capability